 READ MORE: The Deadliest Tsunami in Recorded History

 Within 15 minutes, tsunami waves were crashing the coast of Sumatra.
 At the north end of the island was a heavily populated region known as Aceh.
 There, waves reached 80 feet high over large stretches of the coast and up to 100 feet in some places.
 Entire communities were simply swept away by the water in a matter of minutes.
 The death toll in Indonesia is estimated at between 130,000 and 160,000 people, with an additional 500,000 people left homeless.
 About a third of the victims were children.

 The huge waves missed the coast of Indonesia on the north side and went on to Thailand, where between 5,000 and 8,000 people died.
 The tsunami also moved east across the Indian Ocean.
 In Sri Lanka, the tsunami came ashore about 90 minutes after the earthquake.
 Although the waves were not as high as in Aceh, they still brought disaster.
 Approximately 35,000 people lost their lives and half a million others lost their homes.
 In addition, about 15,000 people died in India.
 The killer waves even reached 5,000 miles away in South Africa, where two people perished.

 In total, about 190,000 people are confirmed dead with another 40,000 to 45,000 missing and presumed dead.
-Although billions of dollars of humanitarian aid poured in to the affected region in the aftermath of the disaster–an estimated $7 billion within the first 18 months—some areas are still suffering from the massive devastation.
+Although billions of dollars of humanitarian aid poured in to the affected region in the aftermath of the disaster—an estimated $7 billion within the first 18 months—some areas continued to suffer from the massive devastation.

 One year prior to this earthquake and tsunami, almost to the hour, a 6.6-magnitude quake rocked Bam, Iran, killing 30,000 people.